-- 1. A copy of your 2022 federal tax return (form 1040 or 1040-SR) and applicable schedules or IRS transcript.
-You will need to know your wages, salaries, and tips from line 1z on the 2022 federal tax return (form 1040 or 1040-SR). - 2.
-Legal name, social security number (SSN) or individual taxpayer identification number (ITIN), and dates of birth for you, and your spouse if applicable, and any qualifying children.
-If you are currently waiting for an ITIN and have not yet received it, check the box on Question 2 that states "I am currently waiting for an ITIN from the IRS (for myself, my spouse, and/or my child)."
-WFTC applications will not be processed until the Department receives proof that a valid ITIN has been issued or renewed by the IRS. - 3.
+- 1. A copy of your complete 2023 federal tax return, which includes your form 1040 or 1040-SR and all forms and schedules you filed with your 2023 federal income tax return. - a.
+On the application, you will need to provide your wages, salaries, and tips from line 1z and the adjusted gross income (AGI) from line 11. - 2.
+Legal name, social security number (SSN) or individual taxpayer identification number (ITIN), and dates of birth for you, your spouse (if applicable), and any qualifying children.
+If you have applied for an ITIN and have not yet received it, check the box on Question 2 that states "I am currently waiting for an ITIN from the IRS (for myself, my spouse, and/or my child)."
+Your WFTC application will not be processed until you contact the Department to provide a valid ITIN. - 3.
 Current mailing address and current residential address.
 If you use a PO box or private mailbox as a mailing address, you must provide the Department with your current residential address.
 See "Residency" section for details on what to do if you do not have a residential address. - 4.
 Your bank routing number and account number if you are choosing direct deposit. - 5.
-Applicant signature (and/or your spouse, if applicable).
+Applicant signature (and or your spouse if applicable).